Earning money doing virtual assistant jobs from home is an increasingly popular way people are…

 Q. Your course, 30 Days or Less to Virtual Assistant Success, is perhaps the top online course to teach people how to be a virtual assistant from home.
 What do people learn in your course?

-A. In 30 Days or Less to Virtual Assistant Success, you learn:
+A. In 30 Days or Less to Virtual Assistant Success you will learn:

 - Exactly what is expected of virtual assistants